dreinhuber/linkedin-extension/README.md

 ### MVP:
 ```
-0-9, +, years, yrs contained in text changes color of listing card in job list view
+finds mentions of 0-9, +, years, yrs contained in text
+and stores the listings somewhere
 ```
 ### Stretch:
 ```